OrcThinker/EmacsOrgDailyAutoStarter/Golang Emacs Day Manager Auto Open devel.md

 Thing I want included into the project:
 1. Run Emacs on daemon and single instance
-    If Emacs daemon in running open emacs
+    If Emacs daemon in running open emacs  [done]
-    If Emacs is running open in the current
+    If Emacs is running open in the current [done]
     App opens the todays .org file and possibly yesterdays too for comparison

 2. Enable automatic execution